zhenyahodges/SuggestIt/README.md

 * Add a new suggestion.
 * Edit suggestion <span style="color:#F79234">* *if NOT timed out (1min time limit)*</span>
 * Delete suggestion <span style="color:#F79234">* *if NOT timed out (1min time limit)*</span>
-* Vote for a suggestion they are NOT the owner of the suggestion.
+* Vote for a suggestion if they are NOT the owner of the suggestion.

 Logged users, card owners can:
 * Edit a card they created. <span style="color:#F79234">* *if NOT timed out (1min time limit)*</span>